matthigger/gradescope_mean/doc/config.md

 - `excuse_day: 3` provides every student 3 excused late days which will not
   be penalized.
 (I find this helpful to avoid too many emails over deadline minutiae which always crops up ...
 I stole the idea from Kevin Gold)
-- `excuse_day_adjust` allows you to adjust late days from `excuse_day` for individual students, helpful for DRC accommodations.
+- `excuse_day_offset` allows you to adjust late days from `excuse_day` for individual students, helpful for DRC accommodations.
+Note that these values are additive, so that student0@northeastern.edu in the example above has 0 excuse_days while student1@northeastern.edu has 7.

 By [default](../gradescope_mean/config.yaml) no late penalty is applied to any category.